 - Different kind of light bulb, LED or something more creative looking like with solar powered elements (Incandescent has been done to death)

-- Crystal ball, tarot cards, runes (tools of a psychic)
+- Crystal ball, tarot cards, runes (tools of a psychic or fortune predictor)

 - Someone in a crowd who’s wearing something different/more fashionable so they stand out